basu-dev/ngx-custom-form-error/README.md

 </c-form-error>
 ```

-2. **Can we not show error message in the UI although error message is there in config file, but only want to use maxLength Indicator.**
+**2. Can we not show error message in the UI although error message is there in config file, but only want to use maxLength Indicator.**

 - Well in this case we can set the errorMessage we don't want to show to null.